onzfonz/comp227/src/content/2/en/part2a.md

 The exercises are submitted through GitHub and marking them as done on Canvas.

-You can submit all of the exercises into the same repository, or use multiple different repositories.
-If you submit exercises from different parts into the same repository, name your directories well.

-The exercises are submitted **One part at a time**.
-When you have submitted the exercises for a part, you can no longer submit any missed exercises for that part.

-Note that this part has more exercises than the ones before, so **do not submit** until you have done all exercises from this part you want to submit.

-**WARNING** create-react-app makes the project automatically into a git repository if the project is not created inside of an already existing repository.
-You probably **do not** want the project to become a repository, so run the command `rm -rf .git` from its root.
+Please make sure that you commit often, as that will be the way you show your work and progress through the course.

+**WARNING** make sure you are in the correct location before calling `create-react-app`

-#### 2.1: Course information step6
+#### 2.1: handheld arcade info step6

-Let's finish the code for rendering course contents from exercises 1.1 - 1.5.
+Let's finish the code for rendering companies' handheld arcade games and systems from exercises 1.1 - 1.5.
-You can start with the code from the model answers.
-The model answers for part 1 can be found by going to the directions that were posted in Canvas or in Discord.
+If you need help getting your solution to a good state, please let me know, but I'd like you to copy the code from that repo and paste it into this one.

 **Note that if you copy a project from one place to another, you might have to delete the *node_modules* directory and install the dependencies again with the command `npm install` before you can start the application.**

+You only need to copy the **code**!

 Generally, it's not recommended that you copy a project's whole contents and/or add the *node_modules* directory to the version control system.